Moldovans vote in a tense election plagued by Russian interference claims

 CHISINAU, Moldova — (AP) — Moldovans on Sunday cast ballots in a tense parliamentary election plagued by claims of Russian interference, a vote seen as a choice between integration with the European Union or a drift back into Moscow’s fold.

-Sunday’s pivotal vote will elect a new 101-seat parliament, after which Moldova’s president nominates a prime minister, generally from the leading party or bloc, which can then try to form a new government.
-A proposed government then needs parliamentary approval.
+The pivotal vote will elect a new 101-seat parliament, after which Moldova’s president nominates a prime minister, generally from the leading party or bloc, which can then try to form a new government.
+A proposed government needs parliamentary approval.

+“I was born after the independence of Moldova.
+I think it’s the most important election in the history of Moldova,” said economist Cristian Iftodi, 23.
+“I truly believe that Moldova, although it’s a very small country, plays a really important role for the EU.
+Because I think the EU can be more united if they win this battle against Russia.”

-Polls opened at 7 a.m. and close at 9 p.m.
-The Central Electoral Commission reported that 750,000 people, or about 26% of eligible voters, had cast ballots by 1 p.m.
+The Central Electoral Commission reported that more than 1.57 million, or about 51.5% of eligible voters, had cast ballots by 8:30 p.m.
+(1730 GMT), including 257,000 Moldovans in polling stations set up abroad, which will remain open until 7 p.m. in their respective countries.

 The race pits the governing pro-Western Party of Action and Solidarity, or PAS, which has held a strong parliamentary majority since 2021 but risks losing it, against several Russia-friendly opponents but no viable pro-European partners, leaving uncertainty over potential outcomes and the geopolitical course the country will take.